What’s the lowdown?

 What are the causes of vaginal dryness?

 The first words that may spring to mind when thinking about vaginal dryness is the menopause, alongside hormones, HRT, and – the star of the show – oestrogen.
 Kicked off by a change in hormone levels linked to the ovaries and a reduction in the release of oestrogen, the menopause can lead to vaginal dryness.

 But the menopause isn’t the only scenario where hormones can be sent a little wild.
 When it comes to discharge, hormonal contraceptives may upset the balance, and they are listed as a possible cause of vaginal dryness on the NHS website.
 Research into this is a little thin on the ground, but we do know about the vital role that oestrogen plays in the *ahem* smooth running of the vagina.

 Progestogen-only methods of contraception work to prevent pregnancy through the prevention of ovulation (when the ovaries release an egg).
-One study is assessing the link between this lack of ovulation and a decrease in the levels of oestrogen, which may cause a reduction in blood flow to the vaginal artery.
+It is felt that this lack of ovulation and a decrease in the levels of oestrogen, may cause a reduction in blood flow to the vaginal artery.
 This, in turn, may result in vaginal dryness and uncomfortable sex due to the effect on vaginal lubrication.
-The results have not yet been confirmed, but this is an interesting one to look out for!

 According to reviews left by users of The Lowdown, 1 in 3 experienced vaginal dryness as a result of their contraception.
 And the worst offenders?
 The vaginal ring, the combined pill, the injection, the implant, and the progestogen-only pill.
 Given that all these methods contain hormones, it is perhaps not surprising they are top of the list for dryness as a side effect.